FelixOnline/v2/content/articles/2017-6-2-are-we-medicalising-personality.md

 imported: true
 ---

 None of my friends from home have mental health problems.
-This is in small\-town, rural Wales, where knowing about the wider world isn't really a thing, and buzzwords like self\-care and mindfulness might as well be in a totally different language, or are laughed at from behind a veneer of defiant stoicism.
+This is in small-town, rural Wales, where knowing about the wider world isn't really a thing, and buzzwords like self-care and mindfulness might as well be in a totally different language, or are laughed at from behind a veneer of defiant stoicism.
 This isn't to say that some people in my hometown don’t suffer like my friends in London, but certainly more of them claim to be happy.
-Maybe it’s the country way of life, or maybe it's the lack of awareness that all too often leads to self\-diagnosis and, like a self\-fulfilling prophecy, misery.
+Maybe it’s the country way of life, or maybe it's the lack of awareness that all too often leads to self-diagnosis and, like a self-fulfilling prophecy, misery.

 Does the hyperawareness of issues like social anxiety and mental health problems help diagnose and give us the vocabulary to discuss our issues, or does it merely serve to overmedicalise personality – something that in turn makes people unhappy?